MicrosoftDocs/power-platform/power-platform/admin/connect-gmail-oauth2.md

 ## Step 2: Create a project

 > [!NOTE]
-> These steps should be done by the System Administrator.
+> These steps should be done by the system administrator.

 Using a Google account (could be the same one you’ll use to send and retrieve email or a different one), go to the Google Developers Console and create a new project.

-Follow the steps for **Create a project** in: [Create, shut down, and restore projects ](https://support.google.com/googleapi/answer/6251787)
+Follow the steps for **Create a project** in: [Create, shut down, and restore projects](https://support.google.com/googleapi/answer/6251787)

 ## Step 3: Configure OAuth consent

 > [!NOTE]
-> These steps should be done by the System Administrator.
+> These steps should be done by the system administrator.

-1. Select the OAuth consent screen and select the user type.
+1. Select **OAuth consent screen** and then select the user type.
 Select **Internal** if you're using a GSuite admin tenant and will be creating the app exclusively for your organization.
 Select **External** if you’re testing with a stand-alone Gmail account.

    > [!div class="mx-imgBorder"]
    > ![OAuth consent screen](media/gmail-oauth-consent-screen.png "OAuth consent screen")